lindahua/NumericExtensions.jl/doc/source/overview.rst

 * Vector broadcasting computation (supporting both inplace updating and writing results to new arrays).
 * Fast shared-memory views of arrays.

-SinFunce many of the methods are extensions of base functions.
+Many of the methods are extensions of base functions.
 Simply adding a statement ``using NumericExtensions`` is often enough for substantial performance improvement.
 Consider the following code snippet:

 .. code-block:: julia